Home Easy Foundations for Programming Languages III — The Language PCF & Its Syntax

 From a mathematical point of view, it is not clear that every equation $f=M$ should have a solution, or which solution to choose if several exist.
 However, recursive function declarations have a clear computational interpretation.
 Therefore, we will assume that every defining equation has some solution and add syntax to PCF for expressing this.

-Using lambda abstraction, we can represent any recursive definition $f:\sigma = M$ by a function $\lambda f :\sigma.M$.
-Rather than looking for a solution to a recursive defining equation, we will produce a fixed point of the associated function.
+Using lambda abstraction, we can convert any recursive definition $f:\sigma = M$ into a function $\lambda f :\sigma.M$.
+Rather than directly looking for a solution to a recursive defining equation, we will produce a fixed point of its associated function.

 In general, if $F : \sigma \rightarrow \sigma$ is a function from some type to itself, a fixed point of $F$ is a value $x:\sigma$ such that $F(x) = x$.

-Here we introduce the last basic construct of PCF is a family of functions
+Here we can finally introduce the last basic construct of PCF, which is a family of functions

 \[fix_{\sigma}: (\sigma \rightarrow \sigma) \rightarrow \sigma ,\]